White-headed vulture: Distribution and habitat

+The white-headed vulture is widely spread throughout sub-Saharan Africa, occurring from Senegal and Gambia east to Somalia and south to South Africa and Eswatini.
+It is locally uncommon to common.
+A total population of 10,500–18,750 individuals has been estimated, but newer estimates following recent declines suggest a population of just 5,500 individuals.
+It is estimated that 400 protected areas contain 1893 white-headed vulture nests, with 721 nests occurring in East Africa, 548 in Central Africa, 468 in Southern Africa and 156 in West Africa.

+The species prefers mixed, dry woodland at low altitudes.
+It occurs at elevations of up to 4,000 m in Ethiopia, perhaps 3,000 m in Kenya, and can be found in thorny Acacia-dominated landscape in Botswana.
+It generally avoids human habitation, and is largely restricted to protected areas.
+For example, the Kruger National Park and neighbouring conservation areas hold the largest population of the species in South Africa.

 Description

 The white-headed vulture is a medium-sized vulture, 72–85 cm in length and with a wingspan of 207–230 cm.
 Females have an average weight of 4.7 kg, while males are generally lighter at 4 kg or less.
 This species is unique among African vultures as it shows a degree of reversed sexual dimorphism, where females are somewhat larger than males.

 It has a pink beak and a white crest, and the featherless areas on its head are pale.
 It has dark brown upper parts and black tail feathers.
 The feathers on its lower parts and legs are white, giving it its diagnostic image from below.
 These vultures are easily distinguishable from all other vulture species as the plumage exhibits a strong contrast between black and white.
 Individual white-headed vultures can also be reliably identified based on a unique pattern in their median wing coverts.